 VEREIT Office Assets adopted Accounting Standards Codification Topic 842, Leases effective as of January 1, 2019.
-Two separate lease components were identified as follows: i) land lease component and ij) single property lease component comprised of building, land improvements and tenant improvements.
-The lease also contain provisions for tenants to reimburse VEREIT Office Assets for real estate taxes and insurance, which are considered noncomponents of the lease, and maintenance and other property operating expenses, which are considered to be non-lease components.
+Two separate lease components were identified as follows: i) land lease component and ii) single properly lease component comprised of building, land improvements and tenant improvements.
+The leases also contain provisions for tenants to reimburse VEREIT Office Assets for real estate taxes and insurance, which are considered noncomponents of the lease, and maintenance and other property operating expenses, which are considered to be non-lease components.
 VEREIT Office Assets elected the practical expedient to combine lease and non-lease components and the non-lease components will be included with the single property lease component as the predominant component.

 Management continually reviews receivables related to rent, straight-line rent and property operating expense reimbursements and determines collectability by taking into consideration the tenant's payment history, the financial condition of the tenant, business conditions in the industry in which the tenant operates and economic conditions in the area in which the property is located.
 The review includes a binary assessment of whether or not substantially all of the amounts due under a tenant's lease agreement are probable of collection.
-For leases that are deemed probable of collection, revenue continues to be recorded on a straight-line basis over the lease term.
-For leases that are deemed not probable of collection, revenue is recorded as cash is received.
-All changes in the collectability assessment for an operating lease are recognized as an adjustment to rental income
+For leases that are deemed probable of collection, revenue continues to be recorded as cash is received.
+All changes in the collectability assessment for an operating lease are recognized as an adjustment to rental income.

 During the year ended December 31, 2020, there was a global outbreak of a new strain of coronavirus, COVID-19.
 The global and domestic response to the COVID-19 outbreak continues to evolve.
 Federal, state, and local authorities have responded in a variety of ways, including temporary closure of or imposed limitations on the operations of certain non-essential businesses.
-Since the COVID-19 outbreak began, each of VEREIT Office Assets' tenants has almost entirely continued to meet its payment obligations under its respective least in consideration of each tenant's payment history, among other factors, there have been no changes in the collectability assessment for any of VEREIT Office Assets' results of operations, cash flows or financial condition for the year ended December 31, 2020, it could negatively impact tenant operations at our properties in the future, which could result in a material impact to VEREIT Office Assets' future results of operations, cash flows and financial condition.
+Since the COVID-19 outbreak began, each of VEREIT Office Assets' tenants has almost entirely continued to meet its payment obligations under its respective lease.
+In consideration of each tenant's payment history, among other factors, there have been no changes in the collectability assessment for any of VEREIT Office Assets' operating leases.
+Though the COVID-19 outbreak did not have a material impact on VEREIT Office Assets' results of operations, each flows or financial condition for the year ended December 31, 2020, it could negatively impact tenant operations at our properties in the future, which could result in a material impact to VEREIT Office Assets' future results of operations, each flows and financial condition.